 The homeownership tax exemption programs provide new tax exemptions across the City of Portland.
 Home builders must apply for exemptions prior to construction.
-The homes, then must sell for no more than the annual sale price cap (currently \$412,000) to income qualified homebuyers (currently not more than \$92,100 for a family of 4).
+The homes then must sell for no more than the annual sale price cap (currently \$412,000) to income qualified homebuyers.
+(As of this filing date, the income cap is \$92,100 for a family of 4; the 2021 income cap is forthcoming).
 As the largest taxing jurisdiction affected by the tax exemption programs, Multnomah County has approved the administration of the programs to meet shared housing goals.